boxofyellow/ConsoleMarkdownRenderer/README.md

 ## Default Styling

-The defaults for the Styling for the Markdown elements can be found seen in the examples listed above.
+The defaults for the Styling for the Markdown elements can be seen in the examples listed above.
 The details for that style can be changed by creating an instances of `DisplayOptions` and overwriting any that you see fit.

-This object is more or less of Styles to use for the various parts of you markdown document.
+This object is more or less a bag of styles to use for the various parts of you markdown document.
 There are few exceptions

 | name | type | description | default
 | - | - | - | - |